-Stanton Peele, the creator of the Life Process Program, main appeal is that the disease model of addiction is wrong and is a harmful aspect of 12 step and other recovery programs.
-He’s probably scientifically right about that, IDK he’s done the research and is dead set on it.
-However, does it really matter?
-Does it change how addiction effects a human being, their family, and their communities?
-Does it change how we model recovery?
+Stanton Peele, the creator of the Life Process Program, challenges the widely accepted disease model of addiction and argues that it is a flawed and harmful aspect of 12-step and other recovery programs.
+He supports his stance with research, but the question remains: does this change how addiction affects individuals, their families, and communities, and how we approach recovery?

 • Self Reflection

 It is intriguing to note that spirituality seems to be discouraged in the Life Process Program, yet mindfulness, a spiritual practice, is promoted on their website.
 Mindfulness originates from sati, a core aspect of Buddhist teachings.
 The only other spiritual element I encountered during my experience with the program through group meetings, one-on-one sessions, the Facebook group, or the website was when my coach asked me to define my understanding of faith.
 My coach seemed surprised by my definition and was not in a position to engage in a spiritual discussion.

 Podcasts featuring Stanton Peele and Zach Rhoads seem to serve as the educational component of the program.
 However, I found that the focus was more on refuting other's views rather than finding a solution.
 The podcast titles, such as "Is There Evidence That AA is Not Effective?" show this approach.
 Interestingly, my spiritual and philosophical musings received more engagement in the Facebook group than Zach's podcasts.

 My experience of 30 days in the Life Process Program in the Facebook Group

 I spent about a month in the Life Process Program Facebook group and my experience was rather fascinating, bordering on absurd.
 I was an engaged member of the group, sharing my personal struggles with addiction, contributing to discussions, and posting uplifting content like positive quotes.